 Use Appropriately Sized Fuses

 Be sure that you have appropriately sized fuses for all of your 12V DC electronics and appliances.
 Fuses that are too small will blow constantly.
 However, fuses that are too large can allow a problem current to pass through undetected.
 Don’t put a bigger fuse in to “fix” a fuse that keeps blowing.
-This is a risk for an electrical fire.
+This is a risk of an electrical fire.

 Don’t Use Auto-Resetting DC Breakers